LucijaZuzic/django-sopila/README.md

 ngrok config add-authtoken <token>
 ```

-*Note: Since your Internet Service Provider (ISP) might flag the `dev` domain, and users cannot be expected to use a Virtual Private Network (VPN) or modify the Domain Name System (DNS), it is better to purchase a commercial domain, even if mobile users on mobile data instead of Wi-Fi might avoid this issue.*
+Since your Internet Service Provider (ISP) might flag the `dev` domain, and users cannot be expected to use a Virtual Private Network (VPN) or modify the Domain Name System (DNS), it is better to purchase a commercial domain, even if mobile users on mobile data instead of Wi-Fi might avoid this issue.

 Download Cloudflared to link to this commercial domain:
 ```bash